 A survey of the diverse metabolic properties of microorganisms.
 Course material will emphasize major metabolic pathways and how they relate to microbial diversity and microbial ecology.
 Prerequisite: Bio Sci 3313 or an equivalent course.

 Demonstration of the principles of modern biochemistry as they relate to the structure and function of the major macromolecules of the cell.
 An emphasis will be placed on reading and interpreting scientific literature and scientific writing.
-Prerequisites: Bio Sci 2213 and/or Chem 4610 or an equivalent course.
+Prerequisite: Bio Sci 2213 or Chem 4610 or an equivalent course.